 - Special Reconnaissance

 - Direct Action

 - Hostage Rescue

-Sayeret Matkal was officially formed in 1957 by Avraham Arnan, an Israeli military officer.
-He petitioned the IDF General Staff to create a special purpose unit to be dispatched to the enemy-held territory to carry out top-secret intelligence-gathering missions.
+Sayeret Matkal, one of the world’s most elite special forces units, was officially established in 1957 by Avraham Arnan, an Israeli military officer.
+Arnan proposed the creation of a specialized unit for the IDF General Staff to carry out top-secret intelligence-gathering missions in enemy-held territory.

-The Sayeret Matkal was created on the British Army’s Special Air Service (SAS) model, and they also have taken their motto “Who Dares, Wins.”
-Besides British SAS, the unit’s equivalent in the United States is probably the famous Delta Force.
-Sayeret Matkal is directly subordinate to the Israeli Defense Force’s Directorate of Military Intelligence.
+The unit was modeled after the British Army’s Special Air Service (SAS), and they have adopted their motto, “Who Dares, Wins.”
+It is considered the equivalent of the United States Delta Force.
+Sayeret Matkal is directly under the command of the Israeli Defense Force’s Directorate of Military Intelligence.

 Selection and training